hasanparasteh/8086-assembly-cheatsheet/README.md

 Character input without echo to AL. if there is no character in the keyboard buffer, the function waits until any key is pressed.

+note: Also there is a similar function that our teacher used once & has the same behavior of this function!
+It's `08h`.
+This interrupt moves the char into `AL` like the below example.

 ```asm
 mov ah,7
 int 21h